Netardent/Generic-Testdata-Framework/README.md

 The _Tests_ now would fill this scenario with life.
 Probably an insurance company would have a quite big amount of possible tests checking that various possible combinations are working.
-By using the _Generic Testdata Framework_ functional specialists are enabled to implement _Tests_ using some kind of GUI without the need to know anything about the underlying technical details.
+By using the _Generic Testdata Framework_ functional specialists are enabled to implement _Tests_ using some kind of GUI without the need to know anything about the underlying technical implementation.

-Actually the supported GUI is using Excel for editing and writing new _Tests_ for an existing _Test Scenario_.
+Actually the supported GUI is Excel for editing and writing new _Tests_ using existing _Test Scenarios_.
 In the long run there will also be a web frontend, but as that one is work in progress it is not yet described here.